aphex3k/3dp/Bendy/README.md

 Cheetah sticks to BuildTak like crazy.
 No brim necessary for the little contact surface it has.

+- Bendy-A: Use the files for Bendy-A when using a classic USB-A to Lightning cable.
+- Bendy-C: Use the Bendy-C files for the latest USB-C to Lightning cable.

+The Lightning port on the USB-A and USB-C cable have different dimensions.

 ## Links

 - [NinjaTek Cheetah](https://github.com/aphex3k/3dp/blob/master/PrusaSlicer/filament/NinjaTek%20Cheetah%20FLEX.ini) material settings